Full-body one-piece wetsuit with 7.5 mm stretch panels. The 7 mm neoprene foam is covered with nylon on both sides.

-Put your foot in a plastic bag, then slip your leg into your wetsuit.
+Put your foot in a plastic bag, then slip your leg into your diving suit.
 Your foot will slide right through!

 To adjust the fit, ask someone to blow into your sleeve.

-The air will inflate the wetsuit and separate it from your skin.
+The air will inflate the diving suit and separate it from your skin.
 You can then make final adjustments.

 How to care for your wetsuit

-1) Soak the inside and outside of your wetsuit in clean water after each session.
+1) Soak the inside and outside of your diving suit in clean water after each session.